CALORIE Experimentors

 Aashka Shah

-She loves singing, playing tabla and anything and everything music ( and especially percussion)!
+She loves singing, playing tabla and anything and everything music especially percussion!

 Ayati Dobhal